ucsb-cs56/ucsb-cs56.github.io/_topics/parsing.md

 3. Evalute ASTs to produce a result
     * Evaluating the AST is not necessarily part of *parsing* per se; it is typically considered separate concern
     * However, ASTs rarely exist outside the context of parsing, so explore them as part of the same tutorial.

+Here is a bit more on each of these topics

+# Checking Syntax

+# Producing an Abstract Syntax Tree (AST)

+# Evaluating an AST